lrusso/LRussoWeb/README.md

 ### Cross-Platform Taipei Game

 Another beloved classic, the **Taipei (Mahjong Solitaire) game**, is also part of this project.
-Like Tetris, it's built with **responsive design principles**, ensuring an optimal and enjoyable experience on **desktops, phones, and tablets**.
+Like Tetris, it's built with **responsive design principles**, ensuring an optimal and enjoyable experience on **desktops, phones and tablets**.
 The intuitive touch controls and adaptive layout make it a pleasure to play on any device.

 ---